 With respect to NOTE 3 at least several techniques have been identified as potential to alleviate interference from TN BS to VSAT at 17 GHz such as increasing NTN SAN transmission power, increasing TN gNB antenna gain (e.g. by increasing the number of TN gNB antenna elements while at the same time decreasing TN gNB transmission power for a constant EIRP), using a frequency guard band for a better protection from the TN gNB, increasing the antenna gain of the NTN VSAT UE.

+6b Co-existence study for NTN HPUE in FR1

+6b.1 Co-existence simulation scenario for NTN HPUE in FR1

+Scenarios for coexistence study are listed in Table 6b.1-1.

+Table 6b.1-1: Scenarios for NTN HPUE co-existence